Relational Model in DBMS

 Deletion/ Updation Anomaly in Referenced Relation:

-ON DELETE CASCADE: It will delete the tuples from REFERENCING RELATION if value used by REFERENCING ATTRIBUTE is deleted from REFERENCED RELATION. e.g;, if we delete a row from BRANCH with BRANCH_CODE ‘CS’, the rows in STUDENT relation with BRANCH_CODE CS (ROLL_NO 1 and 2 in this case) will be deleted.
+ON DELETE CASCADE: It will delete the tuples from REFERENCING RELATION if the value used by REFERENCING ATTRIBUTE is deleted from REFERENCED RELATION. e.g; For, if we delete a row from BRANCH with BRANCH_CODE ‘CS’, the rows in STUDENT relation with BRANCH_CODE CS (ROLL_NO 1 and 2 in this case) will be deleted.

-Any set of attributes that allows us to identify unique rows (tuples) in a given relation are known as super keys.
-Out of these super keys we can always choose a proper subset among these which can be used as a primary key.
+Any set of attributes that allows us to identify unique rows (tuples) in a given relationship is known as super keys.
+Out of these super keys, we can always choose a proper subset among these which can be used as a primary key.
 Such keys are known as Candidate keys.
-If there is a combination of two or more attributes which is being used as the primary key then we call it as a Composite key.
+If there is a combination of two or more attributes that are being used as the primary key then we call it a Composite key.